 7-25.
 STANDARD LOCAL POINTERS.

-A standard local pointer declaration specifies iden-tifier(s) which can either be allocated storage each time the procedure is called or which use locations relative to base registers or other identifiers.
+A standard local pointer declaration specifies identifier(s) which can either be allocated storage each time the procedure is called or which use locations relative to base registers or other identifiers.
 Local pointers cannot be referenced outside the procedure in which they are declared.
 See section 4-4 for examples and information about addresses and pointers.

-The form of a standard local pointer declaration is:
+The form of a standard local pointer declaration is: [type] POINTER pointer-dec [,...,pointer-dec]; EXAMPLES: INTEGER A: LOGICAL B: BYTE POINTER P:=@A; INTEGER ARRAY N(0:10); INTEGER POINTER PN:=@N(5); POINTER P3=DB+2,P4,P5:=@A,P6:=B;

-[type] POINTER pointer-dec[,...,pointer-dec];

-BYTE POINTER P:=(@)A; INTEGER ARRAY N(0:10); INTEGER POINTER PN:=@N(5); pointer-dec is one of the following: 1. pointer-name [:=@reference-identifier [(index)]] This form allocates the next available Q-relative cell for the pointer variable.
-If the :=@reference-identifier is used, the pointer is initialized to the address of the referenceidentifier or array-element if an index is included.
-The reference-identifer must be declared first.
-2. pointer-name = reference-identifier [sign offset] This form is used to equivalence a pointer variable to a location relative to another identifier.
-Space is not allocated for the pointer nor can the pointer be initialized. resulting address for the pointer variable must be within the direct address range of the base register which the reference-identifier uses.
-3. pointer-name = register [sign offset] This form is used to equivalence a pointer variable to a location relative to a base-register.
-Space is not allocated for the pointer nor can the pointer be intitialized.
+pointer-dec is one of the following:

+1. pointer-name [:= @reference-identifier [(index)]]

+This form allocates the next available Q-relative cell for the pointer variable.
+If the := @ reference-identifier is used, the pointer is initialized to the address of the reference-identifier or array-element if an index is included.
+The reference-identifier must be declared first.

+2. pointer-name = reference-identifier [sign offset]

+This form is used to equivalence a pointer variable to a location relative to another identifier.
+Space is not allocated for the pointer nor can the pointer be initialized.
+The resulting address for the pointer variable must be within the direct address range of the base register which the reference-identifier uses.

+3. pointer-name = register [sign offset]

+This form is used to equivalence a pointer variable to a location relative to a base-register.
+Space is not allocated for the pointer nor can the pointer be initialized.
 The resulting address for the pointer variable must be within the direct address range of the specified base-register.

-4. pointer-name = offset This form is used only in privileged mode.
+4. pointer-name = offset

+This form is used only in privileged mode.
 It is the offset in System DB.
-The pointer reference must always be subscripted and cannot be preceded by '@'. specifies the data type of the pointer variables in the type declaration.
-The type can be INTEGER, LOGICAL, BYTE, DOUBLE, REAL, or LONG. is a legal SPL identifier. pointer-name referenceis any legal SPL identifier which has been declared as a identifier data item except DB,PB,Q,S, or X.
+The pointer reference must always be subscripted and cannot be preceded by '@'.

+specifies the data type of the pointer variables in the declaration.
+The type can be INTEGER, LOGICAL, BYTE, DOUBLE, REAL, or LONG.

-The
+pointer-name is a legal SPL identifier.

+reference-identifier is any legal SPL identifier which has been declared as a data item except DB,PB,Q,S, or X.

-specifies the base register in a register reference. register The register can be DB, Q, or S.
+register specifies the base register in a register reference.
+The register can be DB, Q, or S.